 Audio is the poor relation in the web format family.
 Most contents on the web may be represented in a structured way, such as text in HTML or XML, graphics in SVG, or mathematics in MathML, but sound was left aside with low-level representations that basically only encode the audio signal.
 Our work on audio formats aims at allowing sound to be on a par with other contents, in such a way it could be easily combined with them in rich multimedia documents that can then be processed safely in advanced applications.
 More specifically, we have participated in IAsig (Interactive Audio special interest group), an international initiative for creating a new format for interactive audio called iXMF (Interactive eXtensible Music Format).
 We are now developing A2ML, an XML format for embedded interactive audio, deriving from well-established formats such as iXMF and SMIL.
-We use it in augmented environments (see section 3.4 ), where virtual, interactive, 3D sounds are combined with the real sonic environment.
+We use it in augmented environments (see section 3.3), where virtual, interactive, 3D sounds are combined with the real sonic environment.

 Regarding discrete media objects in multimedia documents, popular document languages such as HTML can represent a very broad range of documents, because they contain very general elements that can be used in many different situations.
 This advantage comes at the price of a low level of semantics attached to the structure.
 The concepts of microformats and semantic HTML were proposed to tackle this weakness.
 More recently, RDFa and microdata were introduced with the same goal.
 These formats add semantics to web pages while taking advantage of the existing HTML infrastructure.
 With this approach new applications can be deployed smoothly on the web, but authors of web pages have very little help for creating and encoding this kind of semantic markup.
-A language that addresses these issues is developed and implemented in WAM.
-Called XTiger, its role is to specify semantically rich XML languages in terms of other, less expressive XML languages, such as HTML.
-Recent extensions to the language make it now usable also to edit pure XML documents and to define their structure model (see section 3.3).